durtal/betfaiR/README.md

-betfaiR v0.6
+betfaiR v0.6.1
 =======

 `betfaiR` is an R package which provides access to Betfair's API, and allows users to retrieve data (in various amounts of detail) from available markets, to place a bet in those markets, cancel bets, replace bets, etc.  The package possibly needs a little work (it's hard to test a package like this, unless someone has suggestions), so please proceed with caution when placing any bets, and provide feedback with any issues you encounter, or features you want added.

-Installation instructions are below, and the usage section walks through the primary function in the package, and the various API methods available (which I believe is all of them).
+Installation instructions are below, the usage section walks through the primary function in the package and the various API methods available (which I believe is all of them).

 #### Installation